Calder Hall nuclear power station

-Calder Hall Nuclear Power Station is a former Magnox nuclear power station at Sellafield in Cumbria in North West England.
-Calder Hall was the first full-scale nuclear power station to enter operation in the West, and was the sister plant to the Chapelcross plant in Scotland.
+Calder Hall Nuclear Power Station is a former Magnox nuclear power station on the Sellafield site in Cumbria in North West England.
+Calder Hall was the first full-scale nuclear power station to enter operation in the World, and was the sister plant to the Chapelcross plant in Scotland.
 Both were commissioned and originally operated by the United Kingdom Atomic Energy Authority.
 The primary purpose of both plants was to produce weapons-grade plutonium for the UK's nuclear weapons programme, but they also generated electrical power for the National Grid.

 Decommissioning by Sellafield Ltd started in 2005.
 The site is partially demolished and is expected that only the reactor cores and associated radiation shielding will remain by 2027, when it will enter a period of extended care and maintenance using the "safestore" principle, before final demolition.